-Our collaborators at UoM plan to initiate a Phase 1/2 clinical trial in the first half of 2022.
-The Phase 1/2 clinical trial is expected to enroll five male patients, age three months to 24 months, with an early progressive form of the disease.
+Our collaborators at UoM plan to initiate a Phase 1/2 clinical trial in 2023.
+The Phase 1/2 clinical trial is expected to enroll five male patients, age three months to 12 months, with an early progressive form of the disease.
 The clinical trial is expected to be open to treatment-naïve patients as well as patients currently on ERT.
 The clinical trial's primary endpoints are expected to be safety and tolerability.
-Secondary endpoints to assess preliminary efficacy are expected to include measurements of IDS levels and its activity as well as levels of glycosaminoglycans.
-Neurocognitive evaluations will also be conducted to evaluate therapeutic activity in the brain.
+Secondary endpoints to assess preliminary efficacy are expected to include measurements of peripheral expression of IDS activity in plasma, cerebrospinal fluid, or CSF, and leukocytes; heparin sulfate concentration in CSF, plasma and urine; VCN per diploid genome, proportion of cells containing the inserted gene in total bone marrow colony forming units; cognitive function; and various behavioral and quality of life measurements.